Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Evaluation of emission latency

 \subsection{Comparison with alignment distillation from hybrid system}

-Next, we compare CTC-ST with methods of alignment distillation methods from a hybrid system.
+Next, we compared CTC-ST with methods of alignment knowledge distillation methods from a hybrid system.
 We trained MoChA models with MinLT and DeCoT on the same model configuration.
-Tables~\ref{tab:result_emission_latency_tedlium2} and~\ref{tab:result_emission_latency_librispeech} summarize the results on the TEDLIUM2 and Librispeech corpora, respectively.
+Tables~\ref{tab:taslp2021_result_emission_latency_tedlium2} and~\ref{tab:taslp2021_result_emission_latency_librispeech} summarize the results on the TEDLIUM2 and Librispeech corpora, respectively.
 We observed that both DeCoT and MinLT also reduced the WER and TEL from those of the baseline model.\footnote{Unlike in ~\cite{inaguma2020streaming}, we applied SpecAugment to DeCoT and MinLT.
-We found that those methods can also tolerate noisy inputs to some extent.} Consistently with the results in~\cite{inaguma2020streaming}, DeCoT with the optimal $\delta$ outperformed MinLT in terms of the WER.
-CTC-ST outperformed MinLT in terms of both metrics on both corpora.
-On Librispeech, CTC-ST also achieved a tradeoff of the accuracy and latency that was comparable to that of DeCoT, and it outperformed DeCoT in terms of the WER.
-A possible explanation is that the quality of the CTC alignments was improved with more training data.
-Therefore, we suspect that improving the performance of CTC could further boost the performance of MoChA accordingly.
+We found that those methods can also tolerate noisy inputs to some extent.} DeCoT with the optimal $\deltadecot$ outperformed MinLT in both metrics on both corpora.
+CTC-ST also outperformed MinLT in both metrics.
+On Librispeech, increasing $\lambdasync$ brought a large TEL reduction without hurting the WER so much while MinLT sacrificed the WER a lot with a small TEL reduction.

+Compared to DeCoT, CTC-ST achieved a lower TEL, especially for PT@50, with a comparable WER.
+This was because DeCoT focused on tokens whose emission latency surpassed $\deltadecot$ and thus the TEL reduction was large in tail parts (PT@90).
+On the other hand, CTC-ST reduced emission latency of all tokens.
+Therefore, we conclude that CTC-ST can achieve a similar or better tradeoff compared to alignment knowledge distillation from a hybrid system without relying on external alignment information.